sonic-net/SONiC/doc/vxlan/VNET_Monitor.md

 The function of the SToR is to inject an overlay packet with the cookie for the DToR to trap and redirect back.
 The cookie must be known to DToR ahead of time.

+# DToR

+The function of the DToR is to detect a packet from SToR by the cookie, swap SIP and DIP, and inject the packet back using the same mecahnism as DToR.

 ## Kernel configuration